 Instructions

-- In a small saucepan, bring 2 Tbsp mirin to boil and let the alcohol evaporate.
-When the alcohol smell disappears (after 10-15 seconds), add 150 ml dashi.
+- In a small saucepan, bring 2 Tbsp mirin to a boil and let the alcohol evaporate.
+When the alcohol smell disappears (after 10–15 seconds), add 150 ml dashi (Japanese soup stock) (⅔ cup minus 2 tsp).

-- And add 1 Tbsp usukuchi soy sauce and bring to boil.
-Once boiling, turn off the heat and set aside.
+- Add 1 Tbsp usukuchi (light-colored) soy sauce and bring it to a boil.
+Once it‘s boiling, turn off the heat and set aside.

-- Crack the eggs and whisk well.
-Add 2 tsp usukuchi soy sauce, ⅛ tsp kosher salt, and 300 ml dashi.
+- Crack 4 large eggs (50 g each w/o shell) into a bowl and whisk well.
+Add 2 tsp usukuchi (light-colored) soy sauce, ⅛ tsp Diamond Crystal kosher salt, and 1¼ cups dashi (Japanese soup stock).

-- Strain the egg mixture in the fine mesh sieve to achieve silky fine texture.
-I believe this step makes a huge difference with the final result.
+- Strain the egg mixture through a fine-mesh sieve to achieve a silky, fine texture.
+I believe this step makes a huge difference in the final result.

-- Quickly rinse the Nagashikan under cold running water and pour the egg mixture into the Nagashikan.
+- Quickly rinse the nagashikan or ramekin under cold running water.
+Pour the egg mixture into it.

-- Scoop small bubbles on the surface with a spoon.
-Place the Nagashikan (or ramekin) on the steamer* rack.
-After trying this recipe a few more times, I also figured out a new trick.
-It was a bit harder to take it out the hot stainless steel Nagashikan.
-If you place a piece of cotton cloth underneath and sides, you can easily pull up using the cloth later.
-This also prevents overheating the bottom of Nagashikan from the heat beneath. *As my bamboo steamer didn't have enough height for my egg tofu ramekin to go inside, I used a 5 1/2 QT Le Creuset Dutch oven and an 8 5/8" round cooling rack as a steamer.
+- Scoop away the small bubbles on the surface with a spoon.
+Place the nagashikan or ramekin on a steamer* rack.
+Tip: After trying this recipe a few more times, I figured out a new trick.
+It was a bit difficult to remove the hot stainless steel nagashikan from the steamer.
+However, if you line the bottom and sides of the steamer with a cotton cloth, you can easily use it to pull up the egg tofu ramekin.
+This also prevents overheating the bottom of the nagashikan from the heat beneath. * As my bamboo steamer didn‘t have enough height for my egg tofu ramekin to go inside, I used a 5½ QT Le Creuset Dutch oven and an 8⅝" round cooling rack as a steamer.

-- Close the lid wrapped with a large kitchen towel; otherwise, the condensation built on the lid will drop onto your Tamago Tofu and ruin it.
-The pot should be left with the lid slightly ajar so inside the pot will not be super hot, but hot enough.
-Steam on the lowest heat possible on the stove for 20 minutes, or until the skewer inserted comes out clean.
+- Close the lid wrapped with a large kitchen towel; otherwise, the condensation collecting on the lid will drop onto your Tamago Tofu and ruin it.
+Leave the lid slightly ajar so it won't get super hot inside the pot but just hot.
+Steam on the lowest heat possible on the stove for 20 minutes, or until a skewer inserted comes out clean.

-- Once it’s done, take out from the steamer immediately and let cool on the counter top and chill in the refrigerator for 2 hours.
-If you plan to serve immediately, place the Nagashikan in the ice water to cool.
+- Once it’s done, take the ramekin or nagashikan out of the steamer immediately.
+Let it cool completely on the countertop and chill in the refrigerator for 2 hours.
+If you plan to serve immediately, place the nagashikan in an ice water bath to cool.

-- Run the knife around the Nagashikan and slide out the Tamago Tofu.
+- Run the knife along the edges of the nagashikan and slide out the Tamago Tofu.

 - Cut into 4 to 6 pieces.
 Transfer to a serving plate/bowl.
-Pour the sauce and garnish with Mitsuba (if you have any).
+Pour the sauce and garnish with mitsuba (Japanese parsley) (if using).

 To Store